Skip to content

 Network boundary: the tool does not request the URL, follow redirects, check DNS/TLS/HTTP status, or verify reachability.

-Output boundary: copy the rebuilt URL from the editor; there is no JSON, CSV, file export, share link, QR code, or short URL creation.
+Output boundary: copy the rebuilt URL from the editor.
+JSON, CSV, file export, QR code, and short URL creation are outside this tool.

 Limitations & Compatibility